Nikolay Alexeyev: Incidents of antisemitism

 In August 2013, Alexeyev drew criticism for a series of antisemitic comments posted on his personal Twitter and Facebook.
 Alexeyev first re-tweeted comments describing Advocate magazine editor Matthew Breen as a "Jewish pig" and an "Israeli monkey", referring to OUT Magazine as a "Jewish slut magazine that supports Jews and their filthy faggotry [sic] propaganda."
 He then tweeted and posted on Facebook several of his own comments about Jewish vodka being distilled and purified from sperm.
 Following these comments, Human Rights First cancelled a conference call with Alexeyev.
 Alexeyev was also criticized by Galha LGBT Humanists.
 In response to the controversy, he subsequently tweeted and posted on Facebook a large number of comments criticizing the "Jewish mafia", "yids" and "kikes" who he claimed were "trying to overtake the world" and criticised Peter Tatchell's "Love Russia, Hate Homophobia" campaign, suggesting it should be changed to "Love Jews.
 Hate yids (kikes)!"
 Although it was originally believed that his Facebook account may have been compromised or hacked following an alleged kidnapping and drugging from Putin's security forces, later comments by Alexseyev proved otherwise, as when confronted with the accusation that he was being antisemitic, he "continued his defense for over three minutes, detailing that he has Jewish friends, and adding that his mother's stepmother was Jewish, and people he works with are Jewish" which, TheNewCivilRightsMovement.com continued to state, "is an unfortunate line of defense as the irony is clear.
 Who hasn't heard as a defense of bigotry, "Some of my best friends are (insert oppressed minority name here)"?"

 He also issued death threats to Michael Lucas, a Jewish American–Russian–Israeli LGBT activist, actor and CEO of the gay adult entertainment studio Lucas Entertainment.
 This was in response to an article by Lucas describing Alexeyev as the Kremlin's "pocket gay" who "can no longer be trusted as an advocate for LGBT Russians".
 Following this, Alexeyev claimed to quit LGBT activism in Russia forever.

 Personal life

-On 5 September 2008 Nikolay Alexeyev became the first public figure in Russia's history to enter into a same-sex family union.
+On 5 September 2008, Alexeyev became the first public figure in Russia's history to enter into a same-sex family union.
 The marriage ceremony took place in Geneva City Hall on the basis of the Swiss Federal Law on registered partnership.
 He has lived with his partner, a Swiss citizen named Pierre, since November 1999.

-In a 2006 interview Alexeyev called himself an Orthodox Christian, though he noted that he thinks about converting to Buddhism for its being "the World's most tolerant religion".
+In a 2006 interview Alexeyev called himself an Orthodox Christian, though he noted that he thinks about converting to Buddhism for it being "the World's most tolerant religion".

 Alexeyev is fluent in English and French.
 His hobbies include traveling and sports.